angrykim/agusmakmun.github.io/_posts/2018-05-29-Network_analysis_for_Anti-money_laundering_1.md

 Before we talked about detection of money laundering using network graphs, Let's take a moment to learn more about network graph analysis as a whole.

-The most commonly used methods for analyzing network graphs are **Path length, Global Clustering Coefficient, and Local Clustering Coefficient.**
+The most commonly used methods for analyzing network graphs are `Path lengh`, `Global Clustering Coefficient(GCC)` and `Local Clustering Coefficient(LCC).`

 Let's take a look at the basic concepts one by one.

-First, **Local Clustering Coefficient(LCC)** refers to the `Connection` between nodes, which means it is defined as the number of connections a node has, divided by the total possible connections a node could have.
+First, `Local Clustering Coefficient(LCC)`refers to the `Connection` between nodes, which means it is defined as the number of connections a node has, divided by the total possible connections a node could have.

 + **Sample data**